gchowell/SubEpiPredict-Toolbox/README.md

 If you use SubEpiPredict, please cite:

-Chowell G, Dahal S, Bleichrodt A, Luo R. **SubEpiPredict: A tutorial-based primer and toolbox for forecasting with an ensemble n-sub-epidemic framework.** *Infect Dis Model.* 2024.
-Open-access: https://pmc.ncbi.nlm.nih.gov/articles/PMC10879680/
+Chowell, G., Dahal, S., Bleichrodt, A., Tariq, A., Hyman, J. M., & Luo, R. (2024).
+SubEpiPredict: A tutorial-based primer and toolbox for fitting and forecasting growth trajectories using the ensemble n-sub-epidemic modeling framework.
+Infectious Disease Modelling, 9(2), 411-436. https://pmc.ncbi.nlm.nih.gov/articles/PMC10879680/

 ## License